Understanding early indicators for diabetes in young healthy adults

 “We want to understand why certain individuals have these high insulin levels despite being otherwise healthy, and investigating what impact high insulin levels have on the body’s tendency to store fat, gain weight and their risk of developing diabetes and other diseases in the future,” he explained.

-For the project, Dr Shaw plans to screen 100 non-obese people aged 18 to 35 years using an oral glucose tolerance test.
+For the project, Dr Shaw plans to screen several hundred non-obese people aged 18 to 35 years using an oral glucose tolerance test.
 This test is used clinically to screen for the presence of diabetes, or diabetes risk, and will identify those individuals with normal blood glucose levels.

 From this initial screen, Dr Shaw will identify two groups – those with normal insulin levels and those with high insulin levels in the blood.

-“We will then examine their ability to secrete insulin and to explore the impact this has on the body’s tissues, in particular their fat stores,” Dr Shaw said.
+“We will then examine their ability to secrete insulin and explore the impact this has on the body’s tissues, in particular their fat stores,” Dr Shaw said.